-At the end of fiscal year 2019/2020, the District had total long-term debt outstanding of \$19.831 million, including current maturities. \$19.570 million is comprised of 2017 Series A Electric Revenue Bonds and \$0.261 million note payable to the United States Department of Agriculture.
-During fiscal year 2019/2020 the District paid off the 2010 Electric Revenue Bonds Series A as well as the 2017 Electric Revenue Series B (Green) Bonds.
+At the end of fiscal year 2020/2021, the District had total long-term debt outstanding of \$18.870 million, including current maturities. \$18.650 million is comprised of 2017 Series A Electric Revenue Bonds and \$0.220 million note payable to the United States Department of Agriculture.

-Additional information on the District's long-term debt can be found in Note 6 on pages 23 through 27 of the financial statements.
+Additional information on the District's long-term debt can be found in Note 5 on pages 22 through 23 of the financial statements.